Wednesday is for Prayer

 that you are powerful, mighty and significant for God.

 It just might be an illusion both to you and your hearers.
-Be a man of prayer … or suffer a surprising conflagration of all your wood, hay and stubble on the great and terrible day of the Lord (1 Cor.
-3:12).
+Be a man of prayer … or suffer a surprising conflagration of all your wood, hay and stubble on the great and terrible day of the Lord.
+His word is clear.